Learn how to bake a batch of easy challah dinner rolls or buns. These rolls are light, fluffy, and topped with a seed mixture for some texture.

-If you're looking for a good baking project, you won't be disappointed with these challah buns!
+If you're looking for a baking project, you won't be disappointed with these challah buns.
 They're a great recipe that the whole family will love.
-Best of all, they can be eaten alone as rolls, used as buns, or really anything in between.

 Challah has a rich history!
 Because of this, you can find many different varieties of challah.
 Different shapes, colors, stuffings, and braiding techniques.
 This is yet another take on the beloved and classic challah bread.